garlic-os/one-sec-desktop/README.md

 ```

 ## Compiling
 Made for Windows in Qt Creator 12.0 with Qt 6.5.3 and MSVC2019.
-Other configurations/OSes are surely possible just with other configurations.
+Other configurations/OSes are surely possible but I just haven't tested it with anything else.
 Uh sorry I don't actually know how to configure Qt Creator's Projects section for other people so just bear with me
 1. Open the project in Qt Creator
 2. Add a kit for whatever Qt6 version, compiler, and architecture you want to compile it for